 A thing that I learned having Loki around is that He loves children.
-Maybe it is His own childlike nature, His love, lightness, sense for mischief and humour – He seems to adore children’s innocence and sweetness.
+Maybe it is His own childlike nature, His love, lightness, sense for mischief and humour or the fact that He is the father of quite a few different and seemingly unusual children – Loki seems to adore children’s innocence and sweetness.
 I can feel His love for those pure creatures who are still so connected with their hearts and souls.
 Loki especially enjoys to see a child’s smile.

 I do not have children of my own and have sometimes found it difficult to interact with them, feeling self-conscious and shy.
 Children can pick up your vulnerabilities and can be brutally honest – like Loki Himself – as they voice their opinions without thinking and often to the embarrassment of the grown-ups.
 Ever since Loki has made an appearance in my life, I have opened up to children and learned to genuinely appreciate them and the feeling seems to be reciprocal as I earn a lot of smiles these days.
 I relate mostly to their sweetness.

 Loki is a God of laughter, joy and mischief.
-This part of him teaches to see good in everything and to smile or laugh away our problems, look at experiences with the lightness and curiosity of a child.
+This part of him teaches me to see the humorous side of life, to see good in everything and to smile or laugh away my problems.
+To look at experiences with the lightness and curiosity of a child.
 In my opinion, there is probably no other God who would be more fun to have around when you are a child.

 Children are the bearers of Light, of consciousness in a pure, uncorrupted form.
 They live inside there hearts, unaware of the separation of the mind, that corrupts us adults.
 Children live in the moment and in trust that they will be looked after.
 Something that Loki pushes me to do – trust God, trust in a higher force to look after me.
 He urges me to take responsibility for my life and learn to flow with what comes along rather than planning things and trying to control outcomes.
 Seize the moment.
 Trust that things will fall into place and move forward.